alipouw13/ai-claims-analysis/README.md

 # AI Financial & Insurance Analysis Platform

+> ⚠️ **IMPORTANT DISCLAIMER**: This repository is a **work-in-progress demonstration** and is **NOT production-ready**.
+It serves as an example implementation for educational and development purposes.
+Do not use in production environments without significant additional development, security review, and testing.

 A comprehensive financial and insurance analysis platform that leverages Azure AI services to serve both banking and insurance sectors.
 The system combines RAG (Retrieval-Augmented Generation), multi-agent orchestration, and advanced document processing to streamline financial analysis, insurance claims processing, and policy management workflows.

 ## Overview